ohmyguigs/bem-vinde/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+Since i'm using static-adapter, after installing `npm i` you have to go to `node_modules/@sveltejs/adapter-static` folder and replace index.js with the [most recent one here](https://github.com/sveltejs/kit/tree/master/packages/adapter-static).

+Than run `npm run deploy` to publish in gh-pages.